 That’s because, during the stress response, your peripheral circulation (i.e., to your skin, hair follicles, etc.) can quickly get interrupted and blood flow diverted inside your body.
-So, if you suffer chronic stress, you could develop chronic hair loss too.
+So if you suffer chronic stress, you could develop chronic hair loss too.

 Looking through the list above, it's easy to understand why women suffer this type of hair loss more than men.
 For example, women are far more likely to go on a crash diet than men.

 But, since the growth cycle of hair is the same for everyone, men can be affected by this condition as well.
 From all these many different causes, three types of telogen effluvium can emerge.

 CTE is very common in women especially.
-CTE is caused by an iron deficiency, and can often develop through poor nutrition, heavy bleeding during periods, or both.
+CTE is caused by an iron deficiency which can often develop through poor diet, heavy bleeding during periods, or both.

 If a serious event in your life takes place, any severe shock it causes could lead to a sudden increase in hair loss.

-However, it might be difficult to pinpoint the actual reason for the hair loss because, as I've already mentioned, there can be a few months delay before shedding starts after hair has been forced out of anagen and into telogen.
+However, it might be difficult to pinpoint the actual reason for the hair loss because, as already mentioned, there can be a few months delay before shedding starts after hair has been forced out of anagen and into telogen.

 With this disorder, as much as 70% of the scalp hair can be forced into telogen and then start to fall.
-That’s a lot of hair!

 Hair loss after pregnancy can be caused by a number of things, including hormone imbalance, thyroid conditions and immune system disorders.